108.10 Safeguarding Information: The FVI and Other Safety Measures

 108.103 Family Violence Indicator

 Documenting reported domestic violence is critical for ongoing protection and support.
-While the Family Violence Option is used specifically for TANF benefits, it is DHS’s responsibility to protect and support all individuals who are victims of domestic violence regardless of the benefit requested and/or received.
+While the Family Violence Option is used specifically for TANF benefits, it is DHS’s responsibility to protect and support all individuals who are victims/survivors of domestic violence regardless of the benefit requested and/or received.

 Individuals who have experienced domestic violence in the past, or are currently experiencing domestic violence, or who are at risk of further domestic violence, may choose to request a waiver of the support cooperation requirements by claiming good cause.
-If an individual does not choose to request a waiver of the support cooperation requirements and wants to pursue support, the FVI indicator should be placed on the individual’s DRS file and in PACSES.
-23 Pa.
-C.S.A. §4305(a)(10) 42 U.S.C.S.
-654(26)
+If an individual does not want to request a waiver of the support cooperation requirements and chooses to pursue support, the FVI indicator should be placed on the individual’s DRS file and in PACSES.

-The FVI is a marker that is placed on the individual’s electronic file in PACSES to indicate that the victim’s whereabouts should be suppressed from any correspondence the DRS sends regarding the support enforcement action.
+The FVI is a marker that is placed on the individual’s electronic file in PACSES to indicate that the victims/survivors whereabouts should be suppressed from any correspondence the DRS sends regarding the support enforcement action.
 Entry of the FVI code in PACSES will place highlights and warnings on screens and suppress address information from selected screens in PACSES and from documents generated for mailing to the alleged abuser.
-For individuals who choose to pursue support, placing the FVI in the Domestic Relations database (PACSES) can safeguard information about the victim’s whereabouts in the support enforcement system.
+For individuals who choose to pursue support, placing the FVI in the Domestic Relations database (PACSES) can safeguard information about the victims/survivors whereabouts in the support enforcement system.

 55 Pa.
 Code § 108.16(a)